andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 [Link](https://web.dio.me/lab/publicando-sua-api-rest-na-nuvem-usando-spring-boot-3-java-17-e-railway/learning/138c435a-5be5-450b-a292-cf6ea002f54c?back=/play) of the challenge.

+# Github source related to the project

+Exploring the names related to the project in a Google search I found [this repository](https://github.com/digitalinnovationone/santander-dev-week-2023-api/).

 # Generating the boilerplate

 We generated the boilerplate in the [http://start.spring.io](http://start.spring.io) again.
 I tried to use the configurations more next to the teacher.
 These was the configurations that I selected: